 Areas of Research

-The Center for International Programs Abroad offers specialized scientific research opportunities, including the SIRE International Research Experience for Science Students (IRES).
+The Office of International and Summer Programs offers specialized scientific research opportunities, including the International Research Experience for Science Students (IRES).

 The Emory Global Health Institute funds field scholarship programs for which undergraduates may be eligible to apply.